Zhang Huaicun

-Zhang Huaicun (张怀存 (張懷存, Zhāng Huáicún); born December 1972) is an artist and an author of children's literature.
-She is Tu Ethnic Minority people, British Chinese, a member of the Royal Society of British Artists and the Chinese Writers Association.
+Huaicun (张怀存 (張懷存, Zhāng Huáicún); born December 1972) is a British Chinese artist, poet, and author of children's literature.
+She is of Tu ethnic minority heritage and is an Honorary Member and lifelong fellow of the Royal Society of British Artists, as well as a member of the Chinese Writers Association.
+She is also a member of the Chelsea Arts Club in London.

+Huaicun is the founder of the charitable organisation Pencil Tree CIO and the Freya Foundation, both dedicated to children's education, art development, creative writing, and international cultural exchange.

+She is the founder and namesake of the Huaicun Zhang Award, an international art award established in collaboration with the Royal Society of British Artists, and has initiated a number of charitable and cultural awards and programmes supporting emerging artists and cross-cultural dialogue, including support for the Rome Scholarship and Rising Star programmes.

 Biography

 Zhang Huaicun, born in December 1972, Tu Ethnic Minority, British Chinese.
 Member of the Chinese Writers Association.
 Artist, author of children's literatures.
 Member of the Royal Society of British Artists.

 Her Publication including Pencil Tree, One Snowflake, The Oasis in My Heart, The Red House, On the Train of Autumn, Space of Freedom, Huaicun and Her Friends, Listening to the Flower Bloom, Huaicun's Chinese Painting and Calligraphy.
 Held art exhibitions in Hong Kong, Macau, Seoul, Tokyo, New York City, Paris and other cities successfully.
 Translated The Sun on the Tree, My Name is Bob, BBC Nation's Favourite Poetry about Childhood and other English illustrated books and poetry selections.
 Her most recent books including: On the Train of Autumn and The Habitat for Fairy Tales.
 She lives in London now.